-Some are accustomed to observing a series of post-festival fasts known as BaHaB.
+Some are accustomed to observing a series of postfestival fasts known as BaHaB.
 In many communities, the chazzan recites a special prayer for those who will engage in BaHaB.
 This prayer is recited on the Shabbos before Rosh Chodesh, while blessing the coming month.
 The actual fasts begin after Rosh Chodesh.
 Shulchan Aruch Admor HaZaken states that it is customary to avoid blessing those who will observe BeHaB while it is still Tishrei.
 Rather, they should wait until the following Shabbos.

 The blessing over the coming month of Mar-Cheshvan is recited.
-This month, the molad will occur on Tuesday night, at 9:01 pm, plus 11 chalakim.
-Rosh Chodesh Mar-Cheshvan will be on Tuesday and Wednesday.
+This month, the molad will occur on Monday, at 6:34